arturmlr/am315/Tutorials/Custom domain/Custom Domain.md

 - **One registrar at a time**: After switching nameservers to Cloudflare, manage DNS only in Cloudflare.
 - **Check spelling**: Nameservers must be copied exactly.
 - **Propagation takes time**: Wait up to 48h before retrying.
-- **HTTPS/SSL**: Configured automatically by Golinked once domain is active.
+- **HTTPS/SSL**: Configured automatically by golinked once domain is active.

 ---

 ## Support

-If you run into issues, collect screenshots of your **GoDaddy Nameservers page** and **Golinked Custom Domains settings** and contact Golinked support.
+If you run into issues, collect screenshots of your **GoDaddy Nameservers page** and **golinked Custom Domains settings** and contact golinked support.